turingschool/career-development-curriculum/module_three/m3_repeat_plan.md

-# PD & Gear Up Plan for Repeating Module Three
+# PD Plan for Repeating Module Three
 Repeating the module is an opportunity to not only solidify technical skills but also take advantage of extra time to work on your professional development and take concrete steps for your job search.
 Mod 3 professional development is focused on these areas:

 * Discover and describe how previous jobs, skills, and experiences contribute to new career path